 - A. Mound OWTS are based upon the Small Scale Waste Management Project, University of Wisconsin at Madison, Wisconsin Mound Soil Absorption System Siting, Design and Construction Manual, by James C. Converse and E. Jerry Tyler, January 2000.
 Mound systems are designed to overcome restrictive conditions for soil permeability and depth to groundwater below the bottom of the system.
 Designers shall use the same methodology and nomenclature as the most recent Wisconsin Mound Soil Absorption System Siting, Design and Construction Manual. - B. The site criteria for Mound OWTS includes the following: - 1.
-Percolation rate of 1-120 minutes per inch (mpi) - a.
+Percolation rate of 1 to 120 minutes per inch - a.
 Percolation rate requirements apply to the first 24 inches of soil as measured from native grade.
-See Section 7 site evaluation and percolation test requirements. - b.
-Presoak remaining in 24" deep perc test holes may indicate lack of soil depth. - c.
-Rates faster than 1 mpi are not acceptable. - 2.
+See Section 7. - b.
+Presoak remaining in 24 inch deep percolation test holes may indicate lack of soil depth. - c.
+Rates faster than 1 minute per inch are not acceptable. - 2.
 Minimum elevated groundwater level is 24 inches from native grade. - 3.
 Minimum depth of suitable permeable soil is 24 inches from native grade. - a.
-The rock content (as retained on the #10 Sieve) shall not exceed 50% by volume within the first 24 inches of soil from native grade. - b.
+The rock content (as retained on the #10 Sieve) shall not exceed 50 percent by volume within the first 24 inches of soil from native grade. - b.
 The minimum depth to fractured rock, impermeable soils, such as hardpans and claypans, and consolidated bedrock is 24 inches. - c.
-The addition of an approved pretreatment unit does not mitigate one foot of the required minimum 24 inches of suitable soil beneath the mound.
-Two feet of acceptable native soil from native ground is required.

-- 4. The minimum depth of permeable soil (24 inches) shall extend a minimal horizontal distance of at least 25 feet down gradient from the edge of the sand perimeter. - 5.
-Mound systems are allowable on slopes up to 20%. - 6.
-Placement of Mound OWTS into areas that require the removal of large trees, boulders, or rock outcroppings is not recommended. - C. The design criteria for Mound OWTS (see Figures 13.3a and 13.3b) includes the following: - 1.
-Wastes with a high biological oxygen demand are not suitable for mound systems without approved pretreatment sufficient to lower the waste strength to the level of that septic tank effluent as specified in Section 13.1 13.9. - 2.
+The addition of an approved pretreatment unit does not mitigate 1 foot of the required minimum 24 inches of suitable soil beneath the mound.
+2 feet of acceptable native soil from native ground is required. - 4.
+The minimum depth of permeable soil (24 inches) shall extend a minimal horizontal distance of at least 25 feet down gradient from the edge of the sand perimeter. - 5.
+Mound systems are allowable on slopes up to 20 percent. - 6.
+Placement of mound OWTS into areas that require the removal of large trees, boulders, or rock outcroppings is not recommended. - C. The design criteria for mound OWTS (see Figures 13.3a and 13.3b) includes the following:

+- 1. Wastes with a high biological oxygen demand are not suitable for mound systems without approved pretreatment sufficient to lower the waste strength to the level of that septic tank effluent as specified in Section 13.8. - 2.
 Distribution (Gravel) Bed - a.
 Sand Fill Loading Rate - i.
-1.0 gallons/square foot/day for residential type systems. - ii.
-0.8 gallons/square foot/day for all commercial type systems. - iii.
-Reduced loading rates for high strength waste may be required.

-3. Linear Loading Rate

-- a.
-Designers shall estimate the linear loading rate for all proposed Mound OWTS and shall design the width dimensions of the gravel bed accordingly, so that the distribution bed is long and narrow and on the contour. - When the depth to a limiting condition, e.g., impermeable soil layer or rock is only 24 inches, the linear loading rate shall not exceed 4 gallons/lineal foot/day. - c.
+1.0 gallon per square foot per day for residential type systems - ii.
+0.8 gallons per square foot per day for all commercial type systems - iii.
+Reduced loading rates for high strength waste may be required. - 3.
+Linear Loading Rate - a.
+Designers shall estimate the linear loading rate for all proposed mound OWTS and shall design the width dimensions of the gravel bed accordingly, so that the distribution bed is long and narrow and on the contour. - b.
+When the depth to a limiting condition, for example, impermeable soil layer or rock is only 24 inches, the linear loading rate shall not exceed 4 gallons per lineal foot per day. - c.
 If it can be demonstrated that the wastewater flow will be vertical, as well as horizontal, a higher loading rate may be proposed. - d.
-Refer to Table 13.3a and Figure 13.3d for the Linear Loading Rates based on Limiting Conditions.
+Refer to Table 13.3a and Figure 13.3a for the Linear Loading Rates based on Limiting Conditions.